Creating a new workspace or redesigning your office? Discover the three biggest office design mistakes you can ever make

 Some business owners think that designing an office is as easy as choosing one of the latest trends, but this isn’t the case.
 Let’s say you work in the healthcare industry and have seen an eye-catching design used by a property management firm.
 What works for another industry will not necessarily work for your company, so you need to think about the bigger picture before getting carried away.
 Plus, it would help if you considered your brand and people and the types of tasks that need to be completed in the space you have when planning your office layout.

 Remember, your employees are in the office at least 5 days a week, so it’s only fair you ask what will work best for them.
 If space isn’t suited to their needs, you may see a sudden drop in productivity, morale and turnover.
 On top of that, you need to make sure you send out the right message to your staff and clients.
 Ask yourself what you hope to accomplish, then look to your brand and company culture for inspiration.
-Embrace the fact that your business (and office space) is unique and showcase your identity.
+Embrace the fact that your business and office design is unique and showcase your identity.
 Forcing a design somewhere will not lead to failure.

 Choosing Cost over Comfort and Attractive Furnishings